I: Enter the tidyverse

 • One definitely matters here

-• Without scrolling past the duck, can you tell me what they might be?
+• Without scrolling past the duck, does anyone know what they might be?

 Sloppy Mistake 1 (doesn’t matter here)

-• I was a little sloppy with the statement piece, I just asked if x1stuedexpct was greater than x1paredexpct or not
+• We were a little sloppy with the statement piece, we just asked if x1stuedexpct was greater than x1paredexpct or not

-• If I was being more careful, I might have said “greater than or equal to”
+• If we were being more careful, we might have said “greater than or equal to”

 • Why doesn’t this matter in this context, and when might it matter?